-A radically different approach in the test strategy as compared to the more traditional project execution strategies like Waterfall or Iterative is a call of the day for these contemporary methods; making automation testing the most conducive approach and an indispensable value addition to API Testing, Agile Testing and Extreme Programming.
+A radically different approach in the test strategy as compared to the more traditional project execution strategies like Waterfall or Iterative is a call of the day for these contemporary methods; making automation testing the most conducive approach and indispensable value addition to API Testing, Agile Testing, and Extreme Programming.

 To Automate or Not to Automate